 One of the chicken pox symptoms is itchy rashes.
 Stop your child from scratching as that leads to scarring.

-There are three stages of the chicken pox rashes:
+3 stages of chicken pox rashes

 Causes of chicken pox